locka99/opcua/README.md

 having an encoding byte, length, payload.
 But in memory we can force the correct type and control what goes in and out of the type.

+## Rustfmt

+All code should be follow the most current Rust RFC coding guidelines.
+In general that means using an up to date rustfmt for formatting purposes and following standard Rust lint Rules for naming conventions.

+## Exceptions for OPC UA

+OPC UA has some some really long enum types which are broken by underscores.
+I've tried converting these upper snake and they look terrible.
+I've tried removing underscores and they look terrible.
+So the names and underscores are preserved as-in in generated code even though they generate lint errors.
+The lint rules are disabled for generated code.

 # Testing

 ## Unit tests